Grammy Award for Best Spoken Word Poetry Album

 The Grammy Award for Best Spoken Word Poetry Album is a category in the annual Grammy Awards, that was first presented at the 2023 show on February 5, 2023.

 Criteria

 According to the Recording Academy, this new category "recognizes excellence in spoken word albums specific to the performance of poetry with or without music."

 History

 Up to and including the 64th Grammy Awards, all spoken word recordings fell under one category, the Best Spoken Word Album.
 As of 2023, the Spoken Word category has been renamed Best Audio Book, Narration & Storytelling Recording.
 This category recognizes excellence in spoken word albums, but no longer includes spoken word poetry.
-The category was authored by and created due to six years of advocacy within the Recording Academy by poet J. Ivy, who then went on to win the first two year's of the category's existence.
+The category was authored by and created due to six years of advocacy within the Recording Academy by poet J. Ivy, who then went on to win the first two years of the category's existence.